marcbonastre/IIoT/README.md

 # IIoT

-This repository is used to save all de files used in the Industrial Internet of Things Posgraduate.
+This repository is used to save all the files and programs used in the Industrial Internet of Things Posgraduate.